Let’s find out what the basic principles of RPA are, and how it can help your company accelerate digital transformation.

 Your IT department can develop and implement automations without purchasing RPA software if you have enough free engineering hands.
 However, RPA can be a helping hand for your team, and here’s why.

 Nowadays, IT is present in all spheres of life.
 If it hasn’t reached some fields, it’ll be there within 5–10 years.
-But there’s already a lack of developers in the world; they are expensive, and, to be realistic, they often prefer more challenging tasks than automating routines.
+But there’s already a lack of automation software developers in the world; they are expensive, and, to be realistic, they often prefer more challenging machine learning tasks than automating routines.
 Still, businesses need to solve this kind of problem all the time.

 In addition to costs, there’s a common issue with communication between business people and engineering people.
 Say you have a company with many business processes and want to automate some of the routine tasks.